-Gambia: Defeated leader Jammeh says he will step down
+Gambia: Defeated leader Jammeh leaves country after election loss

 Talks to urge Jammeh to leave

-Two West African leaders and a UN representative met on Friday with Jammeh to convince him to step down peacefully, an official on the longtime ruler's team told CNN.
+Two West African leaders and a UN representative met on Friday with Jammeh to persuade him to step down peacefully, an official on the longtime ruler's team told CNN.

-Mohamed Ibn Chambas, special representative of the UN secretary-general and head of the UN Office for West Africa and the Sahel, was a key figure in talks by regional leaders to convince Jammeh to leave, the official said.
+Mohamed Ibn Chambas, special representative of the UN secretary-general and head of the UN Office for West Africa and the Sahel, was a key figure in talks by regional leaders to persuade Jammeh to leave, the official said.

-The presidents of Guinea and Mauritania have been in Gambia since Friday as well, working to convince Jammeh to leave peacefully.

 An African Union statement welcomed Barrow's swearing-in as the legitimate president and expressed "the readiness of the AU to work closely with the new Gambian authorities to promote peace, security, stability and reconciliation in their country."